sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 Ansible role for SAP software installation using SWPM

+## Requirements

+The role requires additional collections which are specified in `meta/collection-requirements.yml`.
+Before using this role, make sure that the required collections are installed, for example by using the following command:

+`ansible-galaxy install -vv -r meta/collection-requirements.yml`

+## Scope

 This role has been tested and working for the following scenarios
 -   One Host Installation
 -   Dual Host Installation